syedhassaanahmed/syedhassaanahmed/README.md

 - Have someone in the team who owns the overall vision and direction for a system.
 Without it, the architecture will degrade over time as it gets pulled in different directions.
 - Out of all the agile practices commonly used, estimating task sizes and trying to measure project velocity is the least useful.
 - Beware of hyped or fashionable tech (looking at you Kubernetes 😉).
 The fundamentals of CS and SE don’t change much over time.
 - Choose your data storage backend according to the shape of data, types of queries, read/write patterns and performance requirements.
-Every use case is different.

 [![Hassaan's GitHub stats](https://github-readme-stats.vercel.app/api?username=syedhassaanahmed&show_icons=true&theme=dark&count_private=true)](https://github.com/anuraghazra/github-readme-stats)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=syedhassaanahmed&layout=compact&theme=dark)](https://github.com/anuraghazra/github-readme-stats)